SagiMeir/PIMDPIMC/README.md

 # PIMDPIMC
-path integral molecular dynamics and Monte Carlo simulations for bosons
+path integral molecular dynamics and Monte Carlo simulations for bosons.
+Based on the class that was created by Barak Hirshberg for regular MD/MC simulations.